 In 1938 the organ was overhauled and moved to the west end with a detached console provided behind the choir stalls on the north side of the chancel.
 Despite some slight problems of coordination with choir and congregation this fine organ sounds to advantage from this position.

-A major, and very expensive, overhaul of the instrument is overdue and we are at present looking at how to find the funds for this.
+A major, and very expensive, overhaul of the instrument is overdue and we are at present actively raising the funds for this (see Organ Appeal section).

 |Open Diapason 8′||Open Diapason 8′||Open Diapason 16′||Great to Pedal|